 Overall they were enjoyable.
 I met new people, made some friends and generally had fun.

-easyJet was my first (30 candidates), Thomson was my second (30 candidates), British Airways (15 candidates) my third and finally Titan Airways (10 candidates) was my fourth.
+easyJet was my first (30 candidates), TUI was my second (30 candidates), British Airways (15 candidates) my third and finally Titan Airways (10 candidates) was my fourth.

-4- Did you find any to be more difficult?
+4- Did you find any of the Cabin Crew assessment days to be more difficult?
 Why?

-5- Assessment days are stressful but can also be really enjoyable- which one did you enjoy the most and why?
+5- Cabin Crew assessment days are stressful but can also be really enjoyable- which one did you enjoy the most and why?